hashicorp/terraform/website/source/docs/internals/providers/lifecycle.html.md

 # Terraform Lifecycle

-Terraform runs follow a predictable lifecycle: gather information, detect diffs, apply updates, set state.
+Terraform runs follow a predictable lifecycle:

+1. Gather information
+2. Detect diffs
+3. Apply updates
+4. Set state

 Information is gathered from two places: the config and the state.
-The config is populated from the user’s config file; the state is populated from the statefile.
+The config is populated from the user's config file; the state is populated from the statefile.
 But before the state gets populated from the statefile, the statefile is refreshed, using information about the provider(s) to get a more accurate picture of the world.
 It then gets passed through an optional